dduan/DrString/README.md

 … or "DrString", for short.

-DrString finds problems in your Swift docstrings.
+DrString helps you take control of docstrings in your Swift codebase by finding and fixing inconsistencies among them.

 ![Demo](Documentation/Assets/Demo.png)
 ![Xcode Demo](Documentation/Assets/Demo-Xcode.png)